rahilpatel1809/indian-fake-news-detector/README.md

 ```
 ### Run the Flask Backend Server:
 ```
-# For local development with Flask's built-in server (useful for debugging):
+# For local development with Flask's built-in server:
 python app.py
 ```
 ### For a production-like local environment using Gunicorn: